matter-in-motion/mm/docs/getting-started.md

 module.exports = App;
 ```

+Why just created our App class inherited from the Matter In Motion App class

 2. Matter in motion is a modular framework.
 And it is transport agnostic.
 So for a next step, you have to choose what transport you are going to use:
   - http